-How is a TIA treated?
+How is a TIA managed?

-There are different ways to treat a TIA.
+There are different ways to manage a TIA.
 This will depend on your test results and what treatment is right for you.
 The right treatment can help reduce your risk of having another TIA or having a stroke in the future.

 Treatment might include medication and lifestyle changes such as increasing physical activity or stopping smoking.
-In some cases, your doctor may also recommend surgery.
+In some cases, your doctor may also recommend surgery to address the underlying problem.